ph4n70m-404/DocumentsUI-Replacer/README.md

 - [@dotOS](https://github.com/topjohnwu) - The dotOS DocumentsUI package

 # Changelog
+- **v2.4**
+Cleaned up the code a bit
+Removed the download code since its redundant
+Now copies anything from the custom folder (odex support)
 - **v2.3**
 Cleaned up the code a bit
 Redid the installation code